Lani Price: Storylines

 Lani comes to Salem in 2015 and takes a special interest in Mayor Abe Carver.
 The ambitious Lani also befriends fellow officer Rafe Hernandez (Galen Gering) when he has her consult on two high-profile homicide cases on her first day.
 Lani ask Rafe on a date but he insist they keep things strictly professional.
 However, Rafe and Lani attend Salem's bicentennial together so they don't have to go alone.
 At the party, Abe confronts Lani about the pictures of him he found on her laptop and Lani reveals she is Abe's daughter with Tamara Price (Marilyn McCoo).
 While Abe welcomes Lani with open arms, he hesitates to tell his autistic teenage son Theo (Kyler Pettis) for fear of his reaction.
 However, Lani helps Theo call for help when his friend Joey Johnson (James Lastovic) collapses.
-Lani bonds with Theo over baseball but when Abe tells him they are brother sister, Theo doesn't take it well.
+Lani bonds with Theo over baseball but when Abe tells him they are brother and sister, Theo doesn't take it well.
 With the help of JJ Deveraux, Lani arrest serial killer Ben Weston (Robert Scott Wilson) and she is then promoted to detective.

 In 2016, Theo confides in Lani that he is being cyber bullied and she encourages him to confide in Abe.
 Lani gives up on a potential romance with Rafe when she realizes he is in love with Hope Brady (Kristian Alfonso).
-Lani soon takes an interest in Hope's son recently divorced son Shawn-Douglas Brady (Brandon Beemer) and they start dating.
+Lani soon takes an interest in Hope's recently divorced son Shawn-Douglas Brady (Brandon Beemer) and they start dating.
 Lani tells Shawn that she is falling for him and confides in him about a bad breakup.
 Their plans to consummate the relationship are interrupted when they bust up a local drug ring operating out of the motel room next door.
 Not long after, Shawn and Lani split when he admits he still loves his ex-wife, Belle Black (Martha Madison).
 While she appears jealous, Lani wishes him well.
 Lani goes back to Miami soon after.
 Lani returns in December 2016 to visit Abe who is recovering from a gunshot wound.
 Lani runs into JJ and it is revealed that they had a drunken fling in Florida.
 It ultimately breaks up his romance with Gabi Hernandez.